Joseph Ottolenghe

 Joseph Ottolenghe (c.
-1711–1775) was an Italian-Jewish catechist, manufacturer, politician, and slaveholder.
+1711–1775) was an Italian-British-American catechist, manufacturer, politician, and slaveholder.

+Early life

 Born in Casale, Italy, to a Jewish family, Joseph Ottolenghe received license to work as a shohet, or ritual butcher, right before moving in with his uncle in London in 1732.
 The pair relocated to Exeter after a failed attempt to have Ottolenghe marry his uncle’s daughter.

 Conversion to Christianity

 After learning English, he read the New Testament and converted to Christianity.
 This furthered the growing divide between him and his uncle that ultimately landed Ottolenghe in debtor’s prison.
 Luckily, his fellow Anglicans learned of his plight and secured his release.
 Ottolenghe then established himself in Exeter and lived there for a number of years.
-In 1751 he answered the call to work in the colony of Georgia as a catechist to the enslaved Black people living there.
+In 1751 he answered the call to work in the colony of Georgia as a catechist to the Black slaves living there.
 While his catechist work saw little success due to his own prejudices and the transitory nature of life in enslavement, Ottolenghe quickly established himself in other arenas of colonial life.